AcademySoftwareFoundation/openexr/IlmBase/README.md

 #### Building with **autoconf**

-First, ensure that **autoconf** is instaleld.
+First, ensure that **autoconf** is installed.
 Download and install it from https://www.gnu.org/software/autoconf/autoconf.html.

 To bootstrap the build process: